-Upon the completion of this offering, we are granting an aggregate of 8,000 shares of restricted common stock to our independent directors and 52,000 shares of restricted common stock to our Manager under our equity incentive plans.
-See "Management-Incentive Awards" and "Management -Director Compensation," respectively.
-The restricted common stock to be granted to our Manager will vest ratably on a quarterly basis over a three year period, and the restricted common stock to be granted to our independent directors will vest. ratably over a three year period.
+Upon the completion of this offering, we will grant an aggregate of 6,000 shares of restricted common stock to our independent directors and 40,250 shares of restricted common stock to our Manager under our equity incentive plans.
+See "Management-Compensation of Directors" and

+"Management-Incentive Awards," respectively.
+The restricted common stock to be granted to our Manager will vest ratably on a quarterly basis over a three year period, and the restricted common stock to be granted to our independent directors will vest ratably on an annual basis over a three year period.